 A note about the different food groups

-It is important to get the right balance between these different nutrients to get maximum health benefits (see below).
-Your diet should contain food from each of the following food groups:
+It is important to find the right balance between these different nutrients to achieve maximum health benefits (see below).
+A balanced diet generally contains food from each of the following food groups:

 - Starchy foods such as bread, rice, potatoes, pasta, etc.